AlphaFinanceLab/alpha-homora-v1-eth-contract/README.md

 ### Bank 🏦 ([code](./contracts/Bank.sol))

 Bank is the smart contract that manages all leveraged yeild farming positions.
 All interactions to AlphaHomora happen through this smart contract.
 If you are a rich wizard 🧙‍♂️, you can deposit your ETH/BNB to earn intersts.
-If you are a poor farmer 👩‍🌾, you can open a new position on Bank by specifying the debt you will take anda Goblin who will work for your position.
+If you are a poor farmer 👩‍🌾, you can open a new position on Bank by specifying the debt you will take and a Goblin who will work for your position.

 ### Goblins 👺 ([code](./contracts/Goblin.sol))